 1 tbsp olive oil

-2. Preheat your oven to 450F.
-Combine the garlic, salt, pepper, thyme, and rosemary.
+1. Combine the garlic, salt, pepper, thyme, and rosemary.
 With a sharp knife, cut slits all over the lamb, then rub all over with olive oil.
-Rub the garlic and spice mixture evenly over the lamb.
+Rub the garlic and spice mixture evenly over the lamb; leave on the counter at room temperature for 1 hour.
+Preheat oven to 450F.

-3. Place the lamb in a roasting pan, meaty side up, and bake for 30 minutes, then reduce heat to 325F and continue to roast until the lamb reaches your desired temperature: 130F for Medium Rare, 140F for Medium.
-We roasted ours to 135F so that it was mostly pink and a tiny bit bloody.
-It took an additional hour for ours to come to temperature.
+2. Place the lamb in a roasting pan, fatty side up, and bake for 30 minutes, then reduce heat to 325F and continue to roast until the lamb reaches your desired temperature: 130F for Medium Rare, 140F for Medium.

 Ready for the oven.